Harry Parr-Davies

 Harry Parr-Davies (24 May 1914 – 14 October 1955) was a Welsh composer and songwriter.

-He was born Harry Parr Davies in Briton Ferry, Neath, South Wales educated at Neath Grammar School and was considered a musical prodigy, having composed whole operettas by the time he was in his teens.
+He was born Harry Parr Davies in Briton Ferry, Neath, South Wales, and was educated at Neath Grammar School.
+He was considered a musical prodigy, having composed entire operettas by the time he was in his teens.
 He came to the attention of composer Sir Walford Davies, who encouraged him to study music at Oxford or Cambridge.
-However his early professional success meant that this proposal was not pursued.
-At the age of fourteen he had already composed six songs, and soon left Wales to expand upon his juvenile success.
+However, his early professional success meant that this opportunity was not pursued.
+By the age of fourteen, he had already composed six songs and soon left Wales to build on his early achievements.

-In 1931, in an uncharacteristic moment of assertiveness, he talked his way into the dressing room of the singing star Gracie Fields at London's Winter Garden theatre.
-From 1934, he worked as Fields' accompanist.
-He wrote songs for Jack Buchanan and Anna Neagle among others.
-His best-known songs included "Pedro the Fisherman", "Wish Me Luck as You Wave Me Goodbye" and "Sing as We Go".
+In 1931, in an uncharacteristic moment of assertiveness, he managed to gain access to the dressing room of the singing star Gracie Fields at London’s Winter Garden Theatre.
+Starting in 1934, he worked as Fields' accompanist.
+He also wrote songs for Jack Buchanan, Anna Neagle, and others.
+His best-known songs included "Pedro the Fisherman," "Wish Me Luck as You Wave Me Goodbye," and "Sing as We Go."

-He provided additional lyrics for Jan Peerce's best-selling recording of "Bluebird of Happiness" (music by Sandor Harmati, words by Edward Heyman).
+He provided additional lyrics for Jan Peerce's best-selling recording of "Bluebird of Happiness," with music by Sandor Harmati and original lyrics by Edward Heyman.

-In 1939 the show Black Velvet included Parr-Davies's song "Crash, Bang, I Want To Go Home".
-Other wartime shows which featured his work included Big Top, Happidrome (starring Tessie O'Shea), Full Swing, The Knight was Bold and The Lisbon Story.
-In the course of the war he was seconded from his regiment to join Gracie Fields in ENSA.
+In 1939, the show Black Velvet featured Parr-Davies's song "Crash, Bang, I Want to Go Home."
+Other wartime shows that included his work were Big Top, Happidrome (starring Tessie O'Shea), Full Swing, The Knight Was Bold, and The Lisbon Story.
+During the war, he was seconded from his regiment to join Gracie Fields in ENSA.

 In 1944, his musical, Jenny Jones, which had a Welsh setting, was a flop, but it was followed by the successful revue Fine Feathers (1945), Her Excellency (1949) starring Cicely Courtneidge, and Dear Miss Phoebe (1950).
 He collaborated on the hit 1952 musical The Glorious Days, a vehicle for Anna Neagle.

-Parr-Davies was at the peak of his success when he died on 14 October 1955 from an internal haemorrhage caused by a perforated ulcer for which, according to his sister, Billie David, he had declined to seek medical attention.
-He died at his London home in Knightsbridge, but is buried beside his father and mother (whom he predeceased) in Oystermouth Cemetery near Swansea.
+Parr-Davies was at the peak of his success when he died on 14 October 1955 from an internal hemorrhage caused by a perforated ulcer.
+According to his sister, Billie David, he had declined to seek medical attention for this condition.
+He died at his London home in Knightsbridge and is buried beside his father and mother (whom he outlived) in Oystermouth Cemetery near Swansea.

 Date Range of DAHR Recordings: 1939 - 1940